dhgwilliam/hiera-browser/README.md

 `hiera-browser` is a tool that simply makes an admin aware of what values a node can expect to retrieve from hiera.

+As of right now, `hiera-browser` only supports infrastructures with a single `yaml` backend.

 # installing

 For open source puppet: